lonewanderer27/lonewanderer27.github.io/_pages/about.md

 #### Outlook

-Someone said that in every second, a new Javascript framework is born, and I think that is what makes the Javascript ecosystem exciting.
+Someone said that in every second, a new Javascript framework is born, and that is what makes the Javascript ecosystem exciting for me.

 Right now I'm focusing on learning the different libraries that React to improve my front-end dev skills.
-In the following years, I plan to integrate what I learned so far from working professionally and making my side-projects to transition to a full-stack dev.
+In the following years, I plan to integrate what I learned so far from working professionally and making my side-projects to transition to being a full-stack developer.